 All across America, urban development threatens to destroy our nation's most sacred ground.
 Once it is gone, another piece of our nation's past disappears.
 No place is this destruction more prevalent than in Central Virginia, "the cockpit of the Civil War."

-The Civil War's most famous battlefields -- Fredericksburg, Chancellorsville, The Wilderness, Spotsylvania Court House and Cold Harbor -- and many other lesser known conflicts, such as Mine Run and Haw's Shop are under attack again.
-Not from invading armies, but from shopping malls, industrial parks and housing complexes.
+The Civil War's most famous battlefields -- Fredericksburg, Chancellorsville, The Wilderness, Spotsylvania Court House, and Cold Harbor -- and many other lesser-known conflicts, such as Mine Run and Haw's Shop are under attack again.
+Not from invading armies, but from shopping malls, industrial parks, and housing complexes.

-Central Virginia Battlefield Trust (CVBT) was formed.
-A group of concerned citizens in the Fredericksburg Virginia area decided it was time to stand up to the senseless destruction of our heritage and to form a historic lands trust.
+Central Virginia Battlefield Trust (CVBT) was formed: A group of concerned citizens in the Fredericksburg Virginia area decided it was time to stand up to the senseless destruction of our heritage and to form a historic lands trust.
 The Central Virginia Battlefields Trust (CVBT) was incorporated in 1996 and adopted as its mission the preservation of historic battlefield terrain.

 In addition to purchasing land, our mission includes advocacy for battlefield preservation.
 At the state and federal levels, advocacy is relatively impersonal.
 At the local level, advocacy unfolds in a manner much more personal, and therefore can become more confrontational.
-Consequently, CVBT decided early on to work i cooperation with local governments rather than in opposition to them.
+Consequently, CVBT decided early on to work in cooperation with local governments rather than in opposition to them.
 Over the years, we have joined in partnership with developers, preservation organizations, and local governments on several projects.
 We are proud of the solutions that have preserved selected ground.

 CVBT remains proactive, with several ongoing projects and negotiations, and with a continuing focus on, and commitment to, our mission of battlefield preservation.